-impartial fair hearing officer (IFHO).
-A formal fair hearing is a procedure whereby an individual customer who is dissatisfied with any determination concerning the provision or denial of IDVR services or the findings of the administrative review informal review or mediation may seek a determination of agency action before an impartial fair hearing officer.
+- a01.
+Procedure.
+A formal fair hearing is a procedure whereby an individual customer who is dissatisfied with any determination concerning the provision or denial of IDVR services or the findings of the administrative informal review or mediation may seek a determination of agency action before an impartial fair hearing officer.
+(3-29-10)(\\\\\\) - b.
 The individual must request a hearing within ten (10) calendar days of the agency notice regarding the provision or denial of services based upon the conclusion of the administrative review or mediation.
 The individual may bypass the informal administrative review or mediation process entirely and go directly to the impartial due process hearing (fair hearing).
 That process will then commence immediately.
-A request for a fair hearing must be sent in writing to the chief of field services and clearly state the individual's customer's dissatisfaction with the agency's decision.
-(3.29.10)The hearing shall be conducted within sixty (60) calendar days of receipt of the individual's customer's request for review, unless informal resolution is achieved prior to the 60th day, or the parties agree to a specific extension of time.
-A hearing shall be conducted by an impartial hearing officer selected from the pool of qualified persons identified jointly by the Administrator of IDVR and the State Rehabilitation Council.
-A list of fair hearing officers shall be identified jointly by the administrator of IDVR and the state rehabilitation council.
-The fair hearling officer shall be selected from the list by the administrator of IDVR and the customer.
+(3-29-10) - e02.
+Written Request.
+A request for a fair hearing must be sent in writing to the Chief of Field Services and clearly state the individual's customer's dissatisfaction with the agency's decision.
+(3-29-10)(\\\\\) - d03.
+Timeline.
+The hearing shall be conducted within sixty (60) calendar days of receipt of the individual's request for review, unless informal resolution is achieved prior to the 60th day, or the parties agree to a specific extension of time.
+(3-29-10) - e04.
+Fair Hearing Officers.
+A list of fair hearing officers shall be conducted by an impartial hearing officer selected from the pool of qualified persons identified jointly by the Administrator of IDVR and the State Rehabilitation Council.
+The fair hearing officer shall be selected from the list by the administrator of IDVR and the customer.

+(3 29 10)( - Written Report.
 The fair hearing officer shall issue a written report of the findings and decision of the hearing within thirty (30) calendar days of the completion of the hearing.

-(3-29-10)The decision of the fair hearing officer shall be considered final by the agency. g07.
-(3-29-10)Any party who disagrees with the findings and decisions of an impartial fair hearing officer shall have the right to bring a civil action with respect to the matter in dispute.
+(3-29-10)( - g06.
+Decision.
+The decision of the fair hearing officer shall be considered final by the agency. $\frac{(3-29-10)(}{}$ - h07.
+Dispute.
+Any party who disagrees with the findings and decisions of an impartial fair hearing officer shall have the right to bring a civil action with respect to the matter in dispute.
 The action may be brought in any state court of competent jurisdiction or in a district court of the United States of competent jurisdiction without regard to the amount in controversy.

+(3-29-10) - 03.
 Impartial Due Process Hearing.
 An individual may request an impartial due process hearing immediately without having to go through other appeal steps.
 Even if an individual agrees to an informal hearings process, such individual is entitled to a due process hearing within sixty (60) days of the IDVR case management decision that initiated the disagreement, unless both parties agree to an extension.

-Mediation.
+(3-29-10) - Mediation.
 Mediation is an alternate dispute resolution method available to applicants and eligible individuals who have initiated the formal appeals process.

+(3-29-10) - a.
 An individual must request mediation within ten (10) calendar days of the agency notice regarding the results of the administrative review.
 Mediation is available to an individual when an administrative review has not resolved the dispute to the satisfaction of the individual.

+- b.
 A request for mediation must be made in writing to the Chief of Field Services and clearly state the reason for dissatisfaction with the results of the administrative review.
 The Chief of Field Services will represent IDVR or assign a member of the administrative or supervisory staff who has not participated in agency action that created the individual's dissatisfaction.
-Participation in the mediation process is voluntary on the part of the individual and on the part of IDVR.
-Either party may reject mediation as an alternate dispute resolution method.
-Either party, once accepting mediation as an alternate dispute resolution method, may terminate the mediation process.